universeoftea/hdd_spindown/README.md

 *python3*
 *systemd*

-Simply drop *hdd_spindown.py* to */usr/local/bin/* and *hdd_spindown.cfg* to */usr/local/etc/* and add the ID if the HDDs to the *.cfg* file.
+Simply drop *hdd_spindown.py* to */usr/local/bin/* and *hdd_spindown.cfg* to */usr/local/etc/* and add the ID of the HDDs to the *.cfg* file.
 There are two example IDs currently in the file.
 The id is based on the path to the block device, which should be something like */dev/disk/by-id/ata-[ID]* (Without the square brackets).

 The *hdd_spindown.service* file should live in */etc/systemd/system/* Simply run the following commands to add the service once the files are copied: